jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f356ed60785e1f3e9850b6e
+id: 5f356ed656a336993abd9f7c
-title: Part 25
+title: Part 26
 challengeType: 0
 ---

 # --description--

-Now it's easy to see that the text is centered inside the `div` element.
-Currently, the width of the `div` element is specified in pixels (`px`).
-Change the `width` property's value to be `80%`, to make it is 80% the width of its parent element (`body`).
+Next, you want to center the `div` horizontally.
+You can do this by setting its `margin-left` and `margin-right` properties to `auto`.
+Think of the margin as invisible space around an element.
+Using these two margin properties, center the `div` element within the `body` element.

 # --hints--